-This side of Maui is made up of some of Hawaii’s most luxurious resorts.
+The west side of Maui is made up of some of Hawaii’s most luxurious resorts.
 And for a good reason!
 The beaches are some of the best in the world.
 Here’s a bird’s eye view of Kaanapali Beach and Pu’u Keka’a (aka Black Rock).

 #7: Kamaole Beach, Maui

-Kamaole Beach is your ticket to old fashioned beach fun.
-Located across the street from great restaurants and convenience stores in Kihei, this 1.5-mile stretch of beach is the perfect spot to hang out all day.
-A great place to swim and sun, this beach will keep everyone in your group as happy as Hawaiian clams.
+Kamaole Beach is a popular place to swim and sun.
+Located in the heart of Kihei, this 1.5-mile stretch of beach is the perfect spot to hang out all day and keep everyone in your group as happy as Hawaiian clams.

 #8: Napali Coast, Kauai